anegg0/NethereumAzureQuorumSample/README.md

 # Managed account and Contract interaction

-To interact with the the Transaction node (sending transactions) you can create a Managed Account with transaction nodes addres and password.
+To interact with the the Transaction node (sending transactions) you can create a Managed Account with transaction nodes address and password.
 You can read more about Accounts here: https://nethereum.readthedocs.io/en/latest/accounts/

 In this sample we create an instance of Web3 using a ManagedAccount address and password.

-We later on a couple of transactions are executed using the ERC2O standard token service, one to deploy the smart contract, the other to transfer some tokens.
+Later on, we couple transactions that are executed using the ERC2O standard token service, one to deploy the smart contract, the other to transfer some tokens.

 ```csharp